 I highlighted in the aforementioned report Australia’s secure property rights and rule of law as two appealing factors for the industry.

 The Australian reported recently that Islamic terrorists beheaded 10 people in Mozambique’s Cabo Delgado province.

 Multiple Australian mining companies operate in Mozambique, including one that presented at the conference.

 So you can see how important the issue of security is for mining companies.

-In any case, everything I see suggests the next 12 months could prove a very profitable time for the Aussie resources sector.
+In any case, everything I see suggests it could be a good year ahead for the Aussie resources sector.